Nota-NetsPresso/netspresso-trainer/docs/components/training/optimizers.md

 # Optimizers

 NetsPresso Trainer uses the optimizers implemented in PyTorch as is.
-By selecting an optimizer suitable for the training recipe, you can configure the optimal training.
+By selecting an optimizer that suits your training recipe, you can configure the optimal training.
 If you are unsure which optimizer to use, we recommend reading the [blog post from *towardsdatascience*](https://towardsdatascience.com/7-tips-to-choose-the-best-optimizer-47bb9c1219e).

 ## Supporting optimizers

 The currently supported methods in NetsPresso Trainer are as follows.
 Since techniques are adapted from pre-existing codes, most of the parameters remain unchanged.
-We notice that most of these parameter descriptions are from original implementations.
+We note that most of these parameter descriptions are derived from original implementations.

 We appreciate all the original code owners and we also do our best to make other values.